 For those who like to jump into the water, it’s your lucky day.
 Here, you can expect to experience a range of water situations depending on how Mother Nature feels that day.
 There are days when the water is as still as a statue, and other days where you’d be kicking yourself if you forgot your boogie board at home.

 It’s also a popular spot for water sports, especially jet-skiing, banana-boating, and even paragliding!
 Along the beach, you can find stands where you can pay for these activities.
 It’s a great location for families and groups of friends.

 Access: The easiest way to get to Feicuiwan Beach is to take a taxi from Keelung station.
 This should take only 25-minutes.

-Taiwan Beaches – Recommended Resort for Feicuiwan Beach: Pacific Hot Spring Hotel
+Recommended Resort at Feicuiwan Beach: Pacific Hot Spring Hotel

 Why Guests Love It: “The beds were good and the beddings were clean.
 The breakfast was good too!”, “Very pleasant trip, the place is better than expected, the whole place is very clean and comfortable, and if I had the opportunity I would come back.”, “Excellent service, super enthusiastic, warm feeling, great breakfast.”